Jock of the Bushveld: Reputation

 This was the start of many a great adventure.
 The odd little puppy grew into a great and fearless dog.
-He was well liked, well respected and well behaved.
+He was well liked, respected and behaved.
 He lived out his life at Percy's side with unwavering loyalty and his loving memory inspired many a bedtime story to Percy's three children.
 However, it was only when FitzPatrick had made his fortune, settled down to have a family and become an established and well-respected member of society that he took pen to paper at the urging of his children and shared these delightful tales with the rest of the world.

 FitzPatrick gave Jock to a friend until he had a safer place for him to live in the town, where with his deafness, he was unsafe from traffic and people.
 The friend, Ted, loaned Jock to a store-owner Tom Barnett, who was having trouble with thieves and kraal dogs.